-This SPD outlines your rights and responsibilities under the Plan and reflects the Plan's benefits under each benefit program ("Component Plans") as of January 1, 2024, which may change from time to time.
+This SPD outlines your rights and responsibilities under the Plan and reflects the Plan's benefits under each benefit program ("Component Plans") as of January 1, 2025, which may change from time to time.
 You should keep this SPD with the Benefit Documents provided to you upon enrollment in each Component Plan.
 You also should share this SPD with any family members you have elected to cover under the Plan.

-Plan Name: American Senior Communities, L.L.C.
-Master Welfare Plan

-Type of Plan: Welfare Benefit Plan

-Plan Year: January 1 through December 31 of the same calendar year

-Plan Number: 501

-Effective Date of this SPD: January 1, 2024 Original Effective Date of January 1, 2002

-Plan:

-Funding Method: Funded through fully-insured contracts and self-insured arrangements

-Source of Contributions: From ASC's general assets, the American Senior Communities Employee Benefit benefit trust:

-Trust, and employee contributions, when required by ASC in its sole discretion

-Employee Benefit Trust Certain Component Plan premiums are funded through the following employee

-American Senior Communities Employee Benefit Trust

-6900 South Gray Road Indianapolis, IN 46237

-317-783-5461 FEIN: 35-6322836

-Plan Sponsor and American Senior Communities, L.L.C.

-Plan Administrator: 6900 South Gray Road Indianapolis, IN 46237

-Plan Sponsor's Employer Identification Number:

-Agent for Service of

-Legal Process:

-The agent for the service of legal process for the Plan is the Plan Sponsor at the address set forth above each Component Plan

-Claims Administrators: See Appendix B and the Benefit Documents associated with
+Welfare Benefit Plan January 1 through December 31 of the same calendar year 501 January 1, 2025 January 1, 2002 Funded through fully-insured contracts and self-insured arrangements From ASC's general assets, the American Senior Communities Employee Benefit Trust, and employee contributions, when required by ASC in its sole discretion Certain Component Plan premiums are funded through the following employee benefit trust: American Senior Communities Employee Benefit Trust 6900 South Gray Road Indianapolis, IN 46237 317-783-5461 FEIN: 35-6322836 American Senior Communities, L.L.C.
+6900 South Gray Road Indianapolis, IN 46237 317-788-2500 35-2077389 The agent for the service of legal process for the Plan is the Plan Sponsor at the address set forth above See Appendix B and the Benefit Documents associated with each Component Plan

-For additional information regarding the Plan, contact ASC's Senior Director of Benefits at 317-788-2500 or MaryHedlund@asccare.com, or refer to the Benefit Documents for each applicable Component Plan.
+For additional information regarding the Plan, contact ASC's VP of Employee Benefits at 317-788-2500 or MaryHedlund@asccare.com, or refer to the Benefit Documents for each applicable Component Plan.
 Copies of the Benefit Documents are available free of charge from ASC on request.